AkshitGarg24/codespecter/README.md

     tone?: 'professional' | 'friendly' | 'critical' | 'instructional';
-    rules?: string[];   // Strict rules the AI must enforce ignore?: string[];  // Glob patterns for files to skip };
+    rules?: string[];   // Strict rules the AI must enforce ignore?: string[];  // Glob patterns for files to skip guidelines?: string[];  // file/folder paths of guidelines to be followed by the contributor };
   chat?: {
     enabled?: boolean;